bediger4000/fair-coin-flipping/README.md

 corner cases or potential optimizations.
 It doesn't even demand much error handling.

-A silly question for an interview.
+If you used it as one question of several, it might work, but otherwise, a silly question for an interview.